-- One position lamp
+- One white position lamp

-- One rear lamp (as above)
+- One red rear lamp

-- One rear reflector
+- One red rear reflector

-Use of head lamps
+Use of a head light

-- In built-up areas where public lighting is provided, and special speed limit areas
+- In built-up areas where public lighting is provided and special speed limit areas

 - Travelling behind another vehicle

-If you are unsure about whether your motorcycle conforms to the law, you should contact your nearest Garda station for advice and information.
+Most motorcycles are fitted with lights and reflectors as standard.
+You can purchase replacement lights from your local motorcycle shop.
+If you are unsure if your motorcycle complies with these regulations, you should contact your nearest Garda station for advice and information.